Near Honfleur, France

 “I’m fine.”
 He jabbed his thumb over his shoulder.
-“Now cease with the mothering and get behind me.”
+“Cease with the mothering and get behind me.”

-He barely noticed the fist connecting with his arm, having already braced himself for Danforth’s retaliation.
-Some things never change.
+He barely registered the fist connecting with his arm, having already braced himself for Danforth’s retaliation.
+Some things never changed.
 Inching toward the cell door, he tilted his head and concentrated on the low rumble of voices until he was close enough to make out individual words.

-“Why do you force me to be so cruel?” a plaintive voice from inside the chamber asked.
-The Frenchman spoke slowly, as if talking to a child, which allowed Guy to quickly translate the man’s unctuous words.
+“Why do you force me to be so cruel?” a plaintive voice asked.
+The Frenchman spoke slowly, as if talking to a child, which allowed Guy to quickly translate the man’s words.
 The gaoler continued, “All you have to do is provide my master with the information he seeks.”

 A chain rattled.
 “Go to the devil, Boucher,” a guttural voice whispered.

 Guy’s jaw hardened.
 The prisoner’s words were so low and distorted that it was impossible to distinguish the speaker’s gender.
-Every second they spent trying to solve the prisoner’s identity was a second closer to discovery.
+Every second they spent trying to solve the mystery of the prisoner’s identity was a second closer to discovery.